They battled Harvey. Now Texas "Dreamers" face DACA's possible demise.

 Jesus Contreras, a Houston-area paramedic, barely slept this week.
 There wasn't much time for rest after Harvey started pummeling southeast Texas last Friday.
 Too many people needed his help — diabetics, cancer patients, elderly folks trapped in their homes.

-Contreras, who camped out in a fire station when he wasn't rushing around in an ambulance, didn't make it back to his house until Thursday afternoon.
+Contreras camped out at a fire station when he wasn't rushing around in an ambulance.
+He didn't make it back to his house in Spring, a suburb north of Houston, until Thursday afternoon.
 That's when he turned on the news and heard that President Donald Trump was considering ending the federal program that allowed him to stay and work in the United States.

 "We just got hit by a hurricane here — and now we're getting hit by another storm, an even bigger one," Contreras, 23, told NBC News on Friday.